Noise reduction & removal

 To use it, use the following steps:

-The Noise Gate effect completely removes any sound quieter than a certain threshold while leaving sounds louder completely unaffected.
+The Noise Gate effect attenuates any sound quieter than a certain threshold while leaving sounds louder completely unaffected.
 To use it

 Best practice: Use the noise gate after applying noise reduction.
 This way, you can use less aggressive noise reduction settings, which may grant you a cleaner end result.